thulas/dac-label-noise/README.md

 The DAC uses an abstention loss function for identifying both arbitrary and systematic label noise  while training deep neural networks.

-**_New_: Abstention can now be stabilized to a desired setpoint**.
-See section on [stabilizing abstention to a pre-determined setpoint](#stabilizing-abstention-to-a-pre-determined-setpoint)
+**_New_: Abstention can now be stabilized at a desired setpoint**.
+See section on [stabilizing abstention at a pre-determined setpoint](#stabilizing-abstention-at-a-pre-determined-setpoint)

 ## Identifying Systematic Label Noise